-Q) Where can you visit a mini Versailles, be enveloped in curvy, colourful art and round it all off with a romp through the Tropics, the Desert and the Canary Isles?
+Q) Where can you visit a formal garden created by and for royalty , be enveloped in curvy, colourful art and round it all off with a romp through the Tropics and the Canary Isles?

 A) The Herrenhausen Gardens.
-Yep, that’s ‘gardens’ plural, because visitors can expect to be delighted by not just one but three vast green spaces, each with its own character.
-And just a hop,skip and a jump outside Hannover city centre.
+That’s ‘gardens’ plural, because visitors can expect to be delighted by not just one but three beautiful gardens and a former royal residence.
+All just a hop, skip and a jump- or a tram ride- outside Hannover city centre.

 A little while ago, I wrote and shared my German Bucket list.
-A selection of things I wanted to do before I leave for pastures anew.
-The time to leave is almost here, I’m hoping to make an announcement about that soon.
-But in the meantime, I am delighted to say that I have ticked off ambition number six on the list by making a visit to the beautiful Herrehausen Gardens.
+A selection of places and things I wanted to do before I left Germany.
+I am delighted to say that I have ticked off ambition number six by making a visit to the beautiful Herrenhausen Gardens.

-The main attraction of the three gardens has to be the Great Gardens, or the grosse garten.
-The most formal of the three, it is incredible to think that this baroque beauty started out life as a vegetable garden.
-From humble beginnings, the garden is now an elegant and distinguished space bursting with formal planting, fountains and statues.
+The jewel in the crown of the three gardens has to be the Great Gardens, or the grosse garten.
+The most formal of the three, it is incredible to think that this baroque beauty started out life as a small pleasure garden mainly used for growing fruit.
+From humble beginnings, the garden is now a vast and elegant space bursting with formal planting, fountains and statues.

-The design of the garden means it is full of Secret Garden-esque corners and surprises.
-You don’t go far without stumbling upon something beautiful.
-The biggest surprise for us being the number of palm trees and citrus fruits growing here.
+The design of the garden means it is full of Secret Garden-esque corners and beautiful surprises.
+The biggest of which being number of palm trees and citrus fruits growing here.
 Mediterranean vibes in the middle of Germany.

 The vibrant, eclectic style of the grotto is at odds with the formality of the garden, but I think Sophie of Hannover and Nikki de Saint Phall might have had a lot in common.
 Both left Hannover a creative, beautiful legacy that continues to be enjoyed by visitors and locals alike.

-The modern-day Berggarten is once again home to an impressive array of plants from all over the globe.
-Several green houses showcase planting from the tropics, the desert and the Canary Isles.
+The modern-day garden is once again home to an impressive array of plants from all over the globe, including several green houses showcase planting from the tropics, the desert and the Canary Isles.

 It is also home to a Mausoleum built for the Royal Family of Hannover.
-It seems a little somber after the colour and vibrancy of the greenhouses, but it is beautiful in its own imposing way.
-To my surprise, I did see an elderly German visitor enthusiastically trying to open the doors to the Mausoleum.
+It seems a little low key after the colour and vibrancy of the greenhouses, but it is beautiful in a sombre way.
+To my surprise, I did watch an elderly German enthusiastically trying to open the doors to the Mausoleum.
 Needless to say, they are firmly locked.
 I mean, its a tomb…would you even want to venture in?

-If you enjoyed this post, you might also like to read City Break in Hannover
+If you enjoyed this post, you might also like to read 6 Things You Shouldn’t Miss in Hannover, Germany